 What “portable vocal booth” actually means

 The term covers a wide range.
 At the small end, it’s a reflection shield around the mic.
 In the middle, it’s a set of freestanding acoustic panels (gobos) you arrange around yourself, or a pop-up fabric enclosure.
 At the large end, it’s a sealed booth you step into.
-They all aim to reduce room reflections so the recorded vocal sounds drier and more controlled.
+They all aim to reduce room reflections so the recorded vocal sounds drier and more controlled — the same goal as our tips on reducing echo when recording vocals.

 Important distinction: most “vocal booths” treat reflections, not transmission.
 A panel setup makes the vocal drier but won’t keep outside noise out.
 Only heavy, sealed enclosures offer real isolation, and even those are about acoustics more than true soundproofing.
 Our guide on soundproofing vs acoustic treatment explains the difference, and acoustic treatment for home studios covers the fundamentals.